JonathanMEdwards/subtext10/doc/language.md

 selection{customers} selecting{.age >?
 21}
 ```

 Selections define several fields.

-The `.selected` field will contain an array of the selected items from the backing array, as in `prime-customers.selected`.
-The `.item?` field is useful for single selections like `top-customer`, as it returns the single selected item, and rejects if there is not exactly one selected item.
-The `.indexes` field is a sorted array of the indexes of the selected items in the backing array.
-The `.backing` field is a copy of the backing array, so `prime-customers.backing` will be a copy of `customers`.
-Note that the items in `.selected` `.item?` and `backing` are updatable (see _Updating via selections_)
+1. The `.selections` field contains an array of the selected items from the backing array, as in `prime-customers.selections`.
+2. The `.at?` field is useful for single selections like `top-customer`, as it returns the single selected item, and rejects if there is not exactly one selected item.
+3. The `.indexes` field is a sorted array of the indexes of the selected items in the backing array.
+4. The `.backing` field is a copy of the backing array, so `prime-customers.backing` will be a copy of `customers`.
+5.
+Note that `.selections`, `.at?` and `backing` are updatable (see _Updating selections_)

-Selections are only for tracked arrays, so they track the selected items through changes to the backing array.
+Selections are only for tracked arrays, so they can track the selected items through changes to the backing array.
 Modifying, inserting, or reordering items will not change which items are selected.
 Deleting an item from an array will remove it from all selections, but not affect the selections of other items.

 When a selection is inside a table it allows each row of the table to pick one or more rows of some other table.
-This replaces the the use of _primary keys_ and _foreign keys_ in relational databases to establish such relationships.
+This replaces the use of _primary keys_ and _foreign keys_ in relational databases to establish such relationships.
 Recall the example in _Queries_:
 ```
 customers: table{customer-id: ###, name: ''}
 orders: table{order-id: ###, customer-id: ###, item: ''}